ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 to be available in web browsers and server-side web frameworks.
 This makes it a compelling transport to base a WebTransport protocol on.

-This document defines QuicTransport, an instantiation of WebTransport which is an application protocol running directly over QUIC.
+This document defines QuicTransport, a protocol conforming to the WebTransport protocol framework.
+QuicTransport is an application protocol running directly over QUIC.
 The protocol is designed to have low implementation overhead on the server side, meaning that server software that already has a working QUIC implementation available would not require large amounts of code to implement QuicTransport.
 Where possible, WebTransport concepts are mapped directly to the corresponding QUIC concepts.

 ## Terminology